MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-authorization-trace.md

 ## Operation: Failed Authorization (Pre Open Company)

-Occurs when a user sign-in in fails authorization.
+Occurs when a user sign-in in has failed authorization.

 ### General dimensions